Chaitanya0315/android-wheel-of-fortune/GroupProject/Design-Team/design-discussion.md

 * ‘getTournamentViablePuzzlesForUser()’ language does not match the get tournaments for user.
 Should make these use the same nomenclature
 * Add note to UML for buyVowel to indicate that prize value will decrement by 300
 * Perhaps same thing for ‘‘getTournamentViablePuzzlesForUser’ - what does this mean? (puzzles can’t have been completed or created by the user).

+## Summary
+During this project we learned to discuss and productively critique our peers work.
+While assessing the pros and cons of each design we quickly decided what our final design should look like.
+Upon our group reaching this conclusion we easily divided up the work so that each team member could contribute to the deliverable.
+Working in such a manner shows that we can be given a task or problem and identify appropriate sub-tasks that can me easily handled by individual team members.
+This was done in an efficient manner such that no tasks were left uncompleted and the final requested deliverable can be turned in on time.